Sheriff’s K-9 gets loose, bites teenager

-The dog got out of his enclosure last night and was found three hours later a couple blocks away.
+The dog got out of his enclosure Sunday night and was found hours later a couple of blocks away.

-The Sedgwick County Sheriff’s put out a notification last night but the family says they did not see it, and took the dog in.
+The Sedgwick County Sheriff’s put out a notification, but the family says they did not see it and took the dog in.

 “I said, ‘Okay, fine.
 We will keep the dog overnight and take it to the humane society in the morning,'” says Coryinna Hill.

-The dog, Bocephus, stayed with Hill and her family all night long sleeping with her 14 year old son in the basement, with no identification on the dog saying it was a sheriff’s K-9.
+The dog, Bocephus, stayed with Hill and her family all night long sleeping with her 14-year-old son in the basement.
+There was no identification on the dog saying it was a sheriff’s K-9.

 “He was friendly and was a non-aggressive dog,” she says.

-Hill says, “As he reached down to let go of the leash the dog bit him in the face and the back as he turned.”
+“As he reached down to let go of the leash, the dog bit him in the face and the back as he turned,” Hill says.

 “Our concern to is how did the dog get out of its enclosure,” Hill says.

-Right now, the sheriffs office is doing an internal investigation.
-Bocephus will sit out for at least ten days.
-Its handler, as of now, facing no consequences.
+Right now, the sheriff’s office is doing an internal investigation.
+Bocephus will sit out for at least 10 days.
+The handler, as of now, facing no consequences.

 “The investigation is still ongoing.
 We would not have any type of action taken on the dog.
-The dog is doing what is was trained to do,” Lt.
+The dog is doing what it was trained to do,” Lt.
 Tim Myers says.

 A local attorney explains the owner of the dog should be the one paying a consequence or at least a medical bill.